 One of the biggest dangers of investing in a balanced fund is the possibility that the mutual fund expense ratio, which is the costs paid by the mutual fund on behalf of the mutual fund shareholders, might be higher than if you were to buy two separate funds, one an equity (stock) fund and one a fixed income (bond) fund.
 This may not bother you if you consider it an inconvenience fee—after all, you only have to deal with a single investment, which has its own value.
 It's something, however, that should at least be considered.

 For example, the Vanguard Balanced Index Fund Investor Shares (ticker symbol VBINX), which keeps 60% of the money in U.S. stocks and 40% in U.S. bonds, has an expense ratio of only 0.25% annually but it also has huge embedded capital gains, meaning it would be foolish to buy it in a taxable brokerage account.
-In tax shelters such as a Roth IRA, such a fund proved to be a good investment between periods like 2000 and 2010 when it outperformed the Dow Jones Industrial Average as bond values acted as a safety cushion following the stock market crash that coincided with the bursting of the dot-com bubble.
+In tax shelters such as a Roth IRA, such a fund proved to be a good investment between periods like 2000 and 2010 when it outperformed the Dow Jones Industrial Average as bond values, acting as a safety cushion following the stock market crash that coincided with the bursting of the dot-com bubble.

 Understand the Strategy Behind Balanced Mutual Funds